LayeredChoas/webserver/README.md

 # webserv

 42 project, recoding our own web server in C++.
-A program capable of running an HTTP server, handling requests, and parsing configuration files.
+A program capable of running an HTTP server, handling requests, and parsing configuration files. webserv is a HTTP/1.1 server written in C++98.
+It must be conditionnal compliant with RFC 7230 to 7235.

 ### HTTP 1.1 (standard to follow) :